milkey-mouse/BamboozLED/README.md

 `background` is the color "beneath" all the dyamic layers; that is, if no clients are connected or a pixel is transparent, this background color will show through.
 (If the lights are supposed to actually provide light as well as looking cool, it may be better to set it to `[255, 255, 255]` (white) so it provides light when no clients are connected.)

-`opcCompat` specifies if BamboozLED should attempt to preserve compatibility with existing OPC clients (see [OPC compatibility](#opc-compatibility)).
-If set to `false`, BamboozLED will function the same as a normal OPC server, except expecting 4 bytes (RGBA) per LED instead of the standard 3 (RGB).

 ### `systemd` unit file

-If your distribution uses [`systemd`](https://en.wikipedia.org/wiki/Systemd)  (most of them at this point), `make install` automatically added a `systemd` unit file that can be used to automatically start BamboozLED.
+If your system uses `systemd`, `make install` automatically added a `systemd` unit file that can be used to automatically start BamboozLED.
 Enable it to run on startup with the following command:

     sudo systemctl enable bamboozled.service